-Just because Google semantic power wouldn’t be able to keep up with users’ human-like searches.
+Just because organization">Google semantic power wouldn’t be able to keep up with users’ human-like searches.
 We didn’t change technology, we kept at it, as we didn’t know any better.

 Thus, using this parameter alone won’t work.
 People use tech, not just because it is useful.
 They use it also because they want to belong.
 In fact, tech entrepreneurs are well aware of the importance of network effects, when building up a company.

 With network effects, platforms get better with each new joining user.
 In addition, when a critical mass is reached people would be “socially locked-in.”
 When anyone around you has an app, you’ll need to have it too.